What is Pathfinder?

 Some of the key themes & highlights from the days are captured in the video below.

-The General Practitioner (GP) Pathfinder profile provides practical advice and outlines how to ask about abuse and respond to disclosures from patients, refer and signposts victims of domestic abuse and share best practice approaches of responding to domestic abuse in general practices.
-This is part of the Pathfinder project which aims to establish a comprehensive health practice in relation to domestic abuse and wider issues relating to Violence Against Women and Girls in healthcare.
+The 3 Health Profiles provide practical to General Practitioners, Acute Hospital Practitioners and Mental Health Practitioners.
+They provide practical advice and outline how to ask about abuse and respond to disclosures from patient, refer and signpost victims of domestic abuse and share best practice approaches of responding to domestic abuse in different health settings.

-SafeLives’ Insights dataset found that on average, a victim will experience abuse for three years before getting effective help and will visit their GP on average 4.3 times1 .
+SafeLives’ Insights dataset found that on average, a victim will experience abuse for three years before getting effective help and will visit their GP on average 4.3 times*.
 It is imperative that GP's are equipped to ask the right questions and support victims through disclosure and referral.